Following on from our final trip of 2019 to the UAE, please see below for an overview of the legal market so far this year and heading towards 2020.

 This year, banking and finance does seem to have been a little quieter than corporate however, with some firms reporting that their banking teams have found it to be a tough market.
 Most of our roles are in project finance, as opposed to general lending or Islamic finance.
 Similarly, the projects, energy and non-contentious construction market is booming, with many firms hiring across the UAE and Saudi.
 Oil and gas experience is still proving to be very valuable, with an increase in specific private practice and In-House opportunities in this space.
 This remains an extremely candidate short area with some of our clients hiring for multiple associates in projects and energy.

 On the contentious front, construction disputes remains a key area for many firms, with hiring being consistent throughout the year.
 Commercial disputes has slowed down over the summer, however in the first half of the year there was a lot of interest in associates with experience in investigations and white collar crime, with some firms even finding those skills by hiring members of the UK Bar.

-Niche practice areas such as commercial TMT, real estate and employment have been ticking over, most firms hiring only for replacements.Posted about 1 year ago
+Niche practice areas such as commercial TMT, real estate and employment have been ticking over, most firms hiring only for replacements.Posted almost 4 years ago